cctrunz/ModelRepo_pyMouShBaseflow_paper/README.md

 # moulin-physical-model-in-python
-Translate the moulin-physical-model from matlabl to python
+Translate the moulin-physical-model developped by L.C.
+Andrews and K. Poinar, from matlabe to python.